jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

 the [Rails asset pipeline][] to precompile [CoffeeScript][] files, [Compass][] stylesheets, &c., but any site that uses the Ruby buildpack can add a task with the same name to its Rakefile and have it run every time the site is pushed to Heroku.
-This is not only perfect for compiling Jekyll pages, but also allows the use of Compass, CoffeeScript, or any other such precompiler we want[^precompilers].
-For example, to compile Jekyll files and Compass stylesheets[^compass]:
+It turns out this is perfect for compiling Jekyll pages:

 {% gist 4551206 Rakefile %}

 ## Serving from Rack